utepe/DSAProject_Maze/README.md

 Data Structures & Algorithms Final Project

 ## Data Structures Used in Project
-All Data Structures were coded by us
+All Data Structures were coded by us:
  - Stack: Used for maze generator DFS and maze solver DFS
  - Queue: Used in BFS solver
  - PriorityQueue: Used in Dijkstra's solver